jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     mvn archetype:generate -Dfilter=org.alfresco:
     ```

-3. Choose the "alfresco-allinone-archetype" archetype (option 2).
+3. Choose the "alfresco-allinone-archetype" archetype.
-4. Choose version 3.0.1 of the archetype if prompted.
+4. Choose version 4.0 of the archetype if prompted.
 5. Specify "com.someco" for the `groupId`.
 6. Specify "content-tutorial" for the `artifactId`.
 7. If your IDE isn't running, start it up and import the content-tutorial project you just created.